-Consistent with the Scientific Report of the 2015 Dietary Guidelines Advisory Committee, new research supports past findings that diets higher in plant-based foods and lower in animal-based foods can provide greater benefits for both human health and the environment (Aleksandrowicz et al. 2016; Clark et al. 2019; Willett et al. 2019).
-Many studies have attributed the increased environmental impacts of diets higher in animal-based foods primarily to the amount of meat (e.g., beef, lamb, and pork) and dairy in the diet (Blas, Garrido, and Willaarts 2016; Eshel et al. 2016; Kim et al. 2019; Ritchie, Reay, and Higgins 2018; Rose et al. 2019; Shepon et al. 2018).
+Consistent with the Scientific Report of the 2015Dietary Guidelines Advisory Committee, new research supports past findings that diets higher in plant-based foods and lower in animal-based foods can provide greater benefits for both human health and the environment (Aleksandrowicz et al. 2016; Clark et al. 2019; Willett et al. 2019).
+Specifically, 16 studies in our systematic review attributed the increased environmental impacts of diets higher in animal-based foods primarily to the amount of meat (e.g., beef, lamb, pork) or dairy in the diet.